 Mike Stern's signature has been refreshed with Yamaha's exclusive wood treatment and finish.
 IRA (Initial Response Acceleration) technology shakes off the stress often found in new guitars and make them extremely vibrant and responsive.
 One-piece Maple neck is oil-finished for better comfort.
 PAC1611MS comes with a certificate personally signed by Mike to prove this guitar is perfectly crafted in his specification.

-Inspired by traditional classical guitar design, the SLG200N features a slim neck, thin body, and low action that lets players adopt a more aggressive style, allowing even those players who wouldn't normally choose to perform with a classical guitar to play it with ease.Other Colors Available
+Inspired by traditional classical guitar design, the SLG200N features a slim neck, thin body, and low action that lets players adopt a more aggressive style, allowing even those players who wouldn't normally choose to perform with a classical guitar to play it with ease.Other Colours Available

 Other Guitar & Bass Artists